PritiLohra/Amazon_clone/README.md

 - Mimics the user interface of the Amazon E-commerce website.
 - Utilizes HTML, CSS, and Vanilla JavaScript for a lightweight and efficient implementation.

+## Deployment

+This project is deployed on Netlify https://amazon-clone-frontend1.netlify.app/

 ## Usage

 To view the Amazon-Clone-01 project, simply open the `index.html` file in a web browser.
 Ensure that you have a modern web browser installed, and open the HTML file by following these steps: